-OVERVIEW: Ben B. and Joyce E. Eisenberg Foundation supports Jewish organizations in Los Angeles, but also beyond.
-The foundation also gives grants in Los Angeles to education, health (with a cancer focus), human services (with a focus on the elderly), and the arts.
+OVERVIEW: This funder supports Jewish organizations in Los Angeles, but also beyond.
+The foundation also makes grants in Los Angeles to education, health (with a cancer focus), human services (with a focus on the elderly), and the arts.

 IP TAKE: The foundation does not have much of a web presence, and does not accept unsolicited proposals.
 Networking is key for getting on the radar of this funder.

-PROFILE: Early in 1986, the late real estate entrepreneur Ben Eisenberg transferred all his properties, to the Ben and Joyce Eisenberg Foundation, a charitable trust with the provision that all profits be donated to several pre-selected charities, primarily in the fields of medical research and the care of children and the elderly.
+PROFILE: Ben B. and Joyce E. Eisenberg Foundation was created in early 1986, when the late real estate entrepreneur Ben Eisenberg transferred all his properties to the Ben and Joyce Eisenberg Foundation, a charitable trust with the provision that all profits be donated to several pre-selected charities, primarily in the fields of medical research and the care of children and the elderly.
 When Ben passed away from cancer, Joyce Eisenberg became the president of the foundation.

-Through the years, a large component of the Joyce E. Eisenberg Foundation's grantmaking has focused on Los Angeles.
+Through the years, a large component of the Joyce E. Eisenberg Foundation's grantmaking has prioritized Los Angeles.
 This is a foundation that flies well under the radar, with a minimal web presence, and no clear avenues of contact.
-In a recent year, the foundation gave away around $2.9 million.
+In a recent year, the foundation made grants of around $2.9 million.

-The Eisenberg Foundation is a strong funder of Jewish causes in Los Angeles, and also in Israel.
-L.A. grantees include Anti Defamation League, Builders of Jewish Education, Sinai Temple, Valley Beth Shalom, and SoCal Jewish Sports Hall of Fame.
-The foundation also makes grants in human services, and has been a significant bankroller of Jewish nursing homes for the elderly.
-In a past year, Joyce gave a $15 million gift to Los Angeles Jewish Home.
+The Eisenberg Foundation is a strong funder of Jewish causes in Los Angeles and Israel.
+L.A. grantees include Anti-Defamation League, Builders of Jewish Education, Sinai Temple, Valley Beth Shalom, and SoCal Jewish Sports Hall of Fame.
+The foundation also makes grants in human services, and has been a significant funder of Jewish nursing homes for the elderly.
+In a past year, Joyce made a $15 million grant to Los Angeles Jewish Home.
 Other grantees include Aviva Family & Children's Services, and L.A.
 Food Bank.

-The foundation also earmarks sums for education and youth in Los Angeles.
+The foundation also supports education and youth in Los Angeles.
 Grantees include American Jewish University, Hebrew Union College, Shalhevet School, USC, and UCLA.
 In the arts, the foundation supports Geffen Playhouse and Music Center-LA County (which contains Disney Concert Hall), among others.
 The family have also been important patrons of The New Mart in downtown Los Angeles, an historic building.